nhooyr/simple-chat/README.md

 # gochat
 cool little chat server I made for telnet/nc, client included for op timestamps :)

+#### CONSTANTLY RUNNING ON AUBBLE.COM:444, YOU CAN USE TELNET/NC TO CONNECT OR THE CLIENT

 ## Install

 The commands will install into $GOPATH/bin, just make sure you have it in your $PATH.